Earlier this week, we learned that in October 2022, inflation rose by 7.7% compared to this time last year.

 Don’t keep more than you need to in cash

 This is something we say anyway — but when inflation is high, cash gets less valuable, so the advice becomes even more urgent.
-Savings accounts barely keep up with inflation in the best of times, but with the federal funds rate only recently raised to pre-pandemic levels, even high-yield savings accounts are falling short.
+High-yield savings accounts are paying healthy interest rates right now, but with the CPI so high, they’re still falling far short.

 Here’s what we recommend always keeping in cash (as in, in an FDIC-insured bank account):